rickylevan/react-postgres/README.md

 Working off of the great tutorial here: https://blog.logrocket.com/getting-started-with-postgres-in-your-react-app

-Firstly, run `npm i express pg` in the root level.
+Firstly, run `npm i express pg` in the root level and `npm install`.

-Then to run:
+Then, to run:

 1) Start a local postgres server: `psql <db-name>` (should be running on port 5432)